Alfresco/acs-packaging/dev/README.md

 done so already), so that your changes are in the enterprise alfresco.war file.
 ~~~
 $ cd alfresco-community-repo
+$ # The alias comR is the same as the following command:
 $ mvn clean install -PcommunityDocker  -DskipTests=true -Dversion.edition=Community
 $ cd ..

 $ cd alfresco-enterprise-repo
+$ # The alias entR is the same as the following command:
 $ mvn clean install -PenterpriseDocker -DskipTests=true -Dmaven.javadoc.skip=true
 $ cd ..
 ~~~